 The Brazos River is a throwback to days of old when Comanches dominated this area of Texas.
 It remains largely undeveloped along much of its 840 miles as it has for hundreds of years.
-Between US Highway 180 and US Highway 281, at about 35.2 miles downriver, the Brazos is a Class I flatwater stream with occasional small rapids (Class I-).
+Between US Highway 281 and Lake Granbury the Brazos is a Class I flatwater stream with occasional small rapids (Class I-.)
 Topography is very similar to the reach above, though the hills are smaller and less elevated.
 Sand bars provide excellent riverside campsites, increasing in fequency the further downriver you go.

-This reach of the Brazos River is a meandering flatwater stream with a very slow current that leaves behind the Palo Pinto Mountains as it begins its journey through rolling hills and plains down to Lake Granbury.
+This reach of the Brazos River, which flows some 39.2 miles through Palo Pinto and Parker Counties (and Hood County if taking out on Lake Granbury), is a meandering flatwater stream with a very slow current that leaves behind the Palo Pinto Mountains as it begins its journey through rolling hills and plains down to Lake Granbury.
+It begins nearly 75 miles below Possum Kingdom Lake.
 Along the way the riverbanks are lined with willows and hardwood trees.
 Sand and/or gravel bars are abundant all along this section of the river, which is usually wide and very shallow.
 Except at high flows, paddlers can expect to drag and/or carry boats and gear in places along this reach.
-Convenient road crossings lend themselves to trips of varying lengths, and divide this section of the river into nearly equal segments.
+Convenient road crossings lend themselves to trips of varying lengths, and divide this section of the river into three nearly equal segments.
 This part of the river bends and twists frequently, taking in most of the path around the compass.
 While still naturally scenic and remote, this reach is not quite as pretty as those sections closer to and above Possum Kingdom Lake.

-Palo Pinto and Parker Counties in far north central Texas, near Granbury, Mineral Wells, Stephenville and Weatherford.
+Palo Pinto, Parker and Hood Counties in far north central Texas, near Granbury, Mineral Wells, Stephenville and Weatherford.

 Wichita Falls 90 miles; Dallas 140 miles; Austin 180 miles; San Antonio 250 miles; Houston 250 miles; Oklahoma City 230 miles; Little Rock 574 miles; Kansas City 575 miles; Albuquerque 891 miles; Phoenix 1,090 miles; Denver 1,344 miles; Salt Lake City 1,522 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)